NidukaAkalanka/x-ui-english/README.md

 1. Then download the latest compressed package from https://github.com/NidukaAkalanka/x-ui-english/releases/latest, generally choose `amd64` architecture
 2. Upload the compressed package to the `/root/` directory of the server, and use the `root` user to log in to the server and run following commands

-> If your server cpu architecture is not `amd64`, replace `amd64` in the command with another architecture
+> If your server cpu architecture is not `amd64`, replace `*` in the command with another architecture

 ````
+cd
 rm x-ui/ /usr/local/x-ui/ /usr/bin/x-ui -rf
 tar zxvf x-ui-linux-amd64.tar.gz
 chmod +x x-ui/x-ui x-ui/bin/xray-linux-* x-ui/x-ui.sh